What Is the Product Development Process?

 Product managers act as the strategic directors of the development process.
 They pull together the cross-functional team, communicate the big-picture goals and plans for the product (via the product roadmap), and oversee the team’s progress.

-Common Flows of the Product Development Process
+What are Common Flows of the Product Development Process?

 There are several popular systems for new product development.
 Below are a couple of examples of frameworks that suggest specific product development process steps.